Europe sees a narrow window for Biden to revive Iranian nuclear deal

 In the wake of Fakhrizadeh’s killing, Iran’s conservative parliament expedited legislation requiring the government to ramp up certain nuclear activities unless key sanctions are lifted.
 The bill’s swift passage was driven by political hard-liners eager to pressure the more moderate President Hassan Rouhani, whose government negotiated the deal, ahead of the presidential elections in June.

 The law calls for everything from stepping up uranium enrichment — as happened this month — to installing advanced centrifuges.
 It includes a Feb.
-21 for restoring sanctions relief, or says Iran will limit the work of United Nations inspectors.
+21 deadline for restoring sanctions relief, or says Iran will limit the work of United Nations inspectors.

 Such a move would allow IAEA inspectors to remain in Iran but would hinder their ability to verify whether its nuclear program is peaceful, experts say, and is likely to draw international condemnation.